YHS-SLC/YHS-LibGuide-Customizations/README.md

 # LibGuide Limitations
 - We are developing overrides for existing LibGuides conventions, and do not have the entire codebase to host in a live server.
 To combat this, an archive of the website was made using HTTrack.
 - Don't have a way to upload custom fonts - need to use [google hosted fonts](https://fonts.google.com/).
-- Can upload custom images
+- Can upload custom images.
+They take a day to update when deleted or replaced.
 - Can edit individual HTML templates for:
     - Homepage
     - Guides